Learning of Time-Frequency Attention Mechanism for Automatic Modulation Recognition: Introduction

 \section{Introduction}

-Modulation Recognition (MR) is the task of classifying the modulation mode of radio signals received from wireless or wired communication networks.
+\IEEEPARstart{A}{utomatic} modulation recognition (AMR) is the task of classifying the modulation mode of radio signals received from wireless communication systems.
 It is an intermediate step between signal detection and signal demodulation.
-As a step towards understanding what type of communication scheme and emitter is present, MR has been widely used in practical civilian and military applications, such as cognitive radio, spectrum monitoring, communications interference, and electronic countermeasures.
+As a step towards understanding what type of communication scheme and emitter is present, AMR has been widely used in practical civilian and military applications, such as cognitive radio, spectrum monitoring, communications interference, and electronic countermeasures.